Sufficient Descent Riemannian Conjugate Gradient Method: Conclusion

 \section{Conclusion}

-~ We generalized two nonlinear conjugate gradient methods, i.e., the HZ and Hybrid2 method.
+~ We generalized two nonlinear conjugate gradient methods, i.e., the HZ and Hybrid2 methods.
 We proved that the Hybrid2 method \eqref{eq:Hybrid2} satisfies the sufficient descent condition and converges globally under the strong Wolfe conditions.
 In addition, we proved that the HZ method \eqref{eq:HZ} satisfies the sufficient descent condition regardless of the type of line search used.
-We also generalized two kinds of line search algorithms, i.e., Algorithm \ref{alg:BacktrackArmijo} and \ref{alg:LineSearch}.
+In addition, we reviewed two kinds of line search algorithm, i.e., Algorithm \ref{alg:BacktrackArmijo} and \ref{alg:LineSearch}.
 In numerical experiments, we showed that the HZ and Hybrid1 methods perform well.
-Moreover, we showed that the performance of the Riemannian conjugate gradient method depends on the type of line search used.
-In particular, if we use Algorithm \ref{alg:BacktrackArmijo} to determine the step size, Hybrid2 performs poorly.
-On the other hand, it performs better with a step size computed by Algorithm \ref{alg:LineSearch}, as the convergence analysis guarantees.
-Meanwhile, the numerical results showed that the HZ method converges quickly without depending on line search conditions.
+Moreover, we showed that the performance of Riemannian conjugate gradient methods depends on the type of line search used.
+Hybrid2 performs better with a step size computed by Algorithm 3, as the convergence analysis guarantees.
+Meanwhile, the numerical results showed that the HZ method converges quickly without depending on the line search conditions.
 Hence, the HZ method is good for solving Riemannian optimization problems from the viewpoints of both theory and practice.